 How do I use the Discussions Index Page?

 The Discussion Index page allows you to view all the discussions within a course.
 As an instructor, you can add discussions and modify discussion settings.
-Please note at this time you cannot reorder discussions; by default they are ordered by most recent activity.

 View Discussions Index Page